Overview

 The reason why Virtual Copies don’t take up much space is because they are simply a record of the develop settings for a particular image that is stored within the Lightroom Catalog.
 Each copy only contains the develop information from the develop settings on the new image.
 Only when Virtual Copies are exported do they become their own image.
 At that point, they will take up more space on the hard drive.

 Get creative and give your images a new spin.
-It is amazing how different a photo can feel with different production techniques.
+It is amazing how different a photo can feel with different production techniques or different Lightroom presets applied.
 Many of our color images are also developed and delivered as black and white images when we want to enhance the timeless emotion of a scene.
 Pop a high-contrast “crushed” look onto a dancing scene for a little extra excitement.
 Use deep blacks and warm tones to create a “moody” look for more romantic scenes.
 Virtual Copies allow to create these additional looks, without doubling up on image space or altering the original color image.

 three-virtual-copies